JPEWdev/vim-clang-format/README.md

 or you want to specify a command by absolute path, set this variable.
 Default value is `clang-format`.

+- `g:clang_format#check_version`

+If set to `0` the version of `clang-format` will not be checked.
+This is useful if a wrapper script is in use that doesn't correctly report the `clang-format` version.
+Default value is `1`.

 - `g:clang_format#extra_args`

 You can specify more extra options in `g:clang_format#extra_args` as String or List of String.